Claude Code Plugins

 0

-Use when searching code within GitHub repositories - provides syntax for file extensions, filenames, languages, sizes, exclusions, and using -w flag for regex search via web interface
+Use when searching code across GitHub repositories - provides syntax for file extensions, filenames, languages, sizes, exclusions, and using -w flag for regex search via web interface

 Install Skill